 Of course.
 In this regard, engaging the Pythian team is no different than making a new in-house hire that happens to work in another office, or another floor of the same office.
 On day one, we will be contributing primarily our technical expertise while being complete rookies on the internal company-specific applications and processes.
 As time goes on, however, our expertise on the in-house specifics will increase much in the same way a new hire will gain that expertise over time.
 Among our 110 customers, Pythian has two customers that have been customers continuously since 1999, and ten customers that have been customers continuously since 2002 or earlier.
 For those customers, we are in a real sense the “old-timers” in the shop and are a key source of organizational knowledge for application structure, data model, and processes!

-4 comments on “Pythian in eWeek, the backstory”
+4 Responses to “Pythian in eWeek, the backstory”

 Leave a Reply